Todd Chrisley fired from job at prison chapel over interactions with other inmates

 Your support helps us to tell the story

-The Independent is trusted by 27 million Americans from across the entire political spectrum every month.
-Unlike many other quality news outlets, we choose not to lock you out of our reporting and analysis with paywalls.
-But quality journalism must still be paid for.
+The Independent is trusted by Americans across the entire political spectrum.
+And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
+We believe quality journalism should be available to everyone, paid for by those who can afford it.

-Help us keep bring these critical stories to light.
 Your support makes all the difference.

 Todd Chrisley has been fired from his job in prison.

-The Chrisley Knows Best reality star – who’s serving a 12-year sentence at Federal Prison Camp Pensacola in Florida – was dismissed from his position because of how he interacted with fellow inmates, his attorney Jay Surgent The Independent.
+The Chrisley Knows Best reality star – who’s serving a 12-year sentence at Federal Prison Camp Pensacola in Florida – was dismissed from his position because of how he interacted with fellow inmates, his attorney Jay Surgent told The Independent.

 Surgent said that Chrisley initially had an administrative role in the prison chapel as an Assistant to the Chaplain.
 His responsibilities included helping with “the set-up for religious procedures for various religious affiliations that are Christian, Jewish, and Muslim.”

 However, he lost his job and access to his small office because he “was speaking with various inmates” who were a part of the prison’s Residental Drug Abuse Program (RDAP).
-According to Surgent, he “wasn't even given any reason for” why he was dismissed from the position after two years.
+According to Surgent, Chrisley “wasn't even given any reason for” why he was dismissed from the position after two years.
 It’s also unclear what Chrisley said that urged prison officials to make this decision.

 Surgent shared his belief that prison officials didn’t want Chrisley to be associated with inmates in the RDAP because they “get to go out into the community during the day and work,” while sleeping at the facility at night.
 He noted that Chrisley “has a history of reporting problems that exist in his institution in Pensacola,” which is also why the attorney believes that prison officials didn’t want him to speak to these inmates.